fernandoescolar/Xunit.Assume/README.md

 ### Context value

 In this utopian test case we can find an artifact we want to test called `Target`.
 This artifact has two methods: `CanExecute` and `Execute`.
-In our imaginary system, always I'm going to use `Target` I will call `CanExecute` first.
-And if the return value is `true` then I will call `Execute`:
+In our imaginary system, when you are going to use `Target` you will call `CanExecute` always before.
+And if the return value is `true` then you will call `Execute`:

 ```csharp
 interface IContext